danielduberg/ras_camera/README.md

 ### Pros of using nodelets compared to nodes
 * Nodes that are under the same manager is running in the same process.
 This means that they can subscribe and publish to each other without having to copy the data.
-* You code goes super fast, VROM VROM!!!
+* Your code goes super fast, VROM VROM!!!
 * I will fill this in when I think of something.

 ### Cons of using nodelets compared to nodes